wangz1996/cepc_hbuana/README.md

 ```

-#### Starting from now is the instruction on how one can compile the programme
+#### Starting from now is the instruction on how one can compile the program
 ## Prerequisite
 ### Environment
 To compile the program, we are using the following environments which could be easily set up in lxslc7.ihep.cn: